ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/tabbed-navigation.md

 ### Update the Routes

 Have a look at the documentation on <a href="https://ionicframework.com/docs/vue/navigation#shared-urls-versus-nested-routes" target="_blank">Shared URLs vs. Nested Routes</a>.
 We currently have an example of using shared URLs in our routes.
+This will <a href="https://ionicframework.com/docs/vue/navigation#child-routes-within-tabs" target="_blank">need to be modified into a child route</a> for the tabs based routing to work properly.
 Have a look at the routes for the `TeaList` and the `TeaDetails` pages.

 ```TypeScript
 const routes: Array<RouteRecordRaw> = [